-Water.org has found is if given a choice and an opportunity to pay for water and sanitation improvements over a reasonable period of time, millions opt to finance long-term solutions versus struggle day-to-day to find that next liter of drinking water.
+Water.org has found if given a choice and an opportunity to pay for water and sanitation improvements over a reasonable period of time, millions of people opt to finance long-term solutions versus struggle day-to-day to find that next liter of drinking water.
 One of the millions who used her small, affordable loan as a solution to her family's water crisis is Elenita.

 Elenita is proud she can now spend her days at home, sewing bags and aprons for a living.
 This was not always the case.

 Elenita’s home sits gracefully on a quaint street in a peri-urban neighborhood in the Philippines.
 Potted herbs and fruit trees surround her humble abode where Elenita and her husband raise their boys.
 While the boys are at school, she sews bags and aprons for department store distributors.
 Some might never believe a family like Elenita’s could lack access to safe water and a toilet, but the reality is until recently, they did.
 Just a few months ago, her time was consumed with collecting water.